 Whether the secure link between the Intermediate Relay and UE-to-network Relay can be established or has been established, e.g. whether the Intermediate Relay1 can successfully establish the link by reusing the link establishment procedure defined in TS 33.503 [5] when there is no connection.

-If the above principles are met, the Intermediate Relay sends the response message, which is protected by the discovery security materials associated with the RSC and its HPLMN ID.The Remote UE may select one of the Intermediate Relay based on the received response message.
+If the above principles are met, the Intermediate Relay-2 sends the response message, which is protected by the discovery security materials associated with the RSC and its HPLMN ID.

+Once receiving the response message, the Intermediate Relay-1 verifies it by using the corresponding discovery security materials and determines whether to establish the PC5 link with Intermediate Relay-2.

+The Intermediate Relay-1 sends the response message after the PC5 link between the Intermediate Relay-1 and Intermediate Relay-2 is established.

+The Remote UE may select one of the Intermediate Relay based on the received response message.
 For the selected Intermediate Relay, the Remote UE initiates the link establishment procedure.

 6.7.3 Evaluation